bstopp/crx-packmgr-api-client-gem/docs/DefaultApi.md

 api_instance = CrxPackageManager::DefaultApi.new

-file = File.new("/path/to/file.txt") # File | Package file to upload
+file = File.new('/path/to/file.txt') # File | Package file to upload

 opts = {
-  name: "name_example", # String | The hint for the package's name if the definiton doesn't have one.
+  name: 'name_example', # String | The hint for the package's name if the definiton doesn't have one.
   strict: true, # BOOLEAN | Fail on an error.
   force: true, # BOOLEAN | Force the package upload.
   install: true # BOOLEAN | Install the package upon upload